 MEBSTER helps paralysed people get back on their feet

 The founders of the Czech startup MEBSTER have developed the first affordable exoskeleton designed to support the muscles of people who have lost function in their lower limbs.
 Wheelchair users can put on the company’s device in a few minutes and thus regularly improve their physical condition and quality of life.
-CzechInvest enabled the startup to present its product in Singapore and assisted with its certification.
+CzechInvest assisted the startup with certification and also enabled to present its product in Singapore and by the end of 2021 also in Silicon Valley.

 More than a million people around the world become paralysed from the waist down every year.
 Annually, 750,000 cases of spinal-cord injuries occur and 40% of people who suffer such injuries end up as paraplegics.
 Their treatment is very expensive, time-consuming and painful.
 Assistive rehabilitative exoskeletons for such persons are continuously being developed and production is rising.
 However, most such devices cost millions of korunas and thus are not affordable for the average person.
 The startup MEBSTER is trying to change that by providing the most favourable price-quality ratio.